Antiun/website/website_crm_dynamic_google_map/README.rst

 Website dynamic Google Map
 ==========================

-This module extends the functionality of Google Maps static map on "Contact Us" view (company address) to support markers and allows you to choice between Google Maps static or dynamic map and to set the precise coordinates of a partner address.
+This module extends the functionality of Google Maps(tm) static map on "Contact Us" view (company address) to support markers and allows you to choice between Google Maps(tm) static or dynamic map and to set the precise coordinates of a partner address.